PROFILE - Grade 11

 Answer:

-3) A fifth of the women surveyed believe that the mother should be primarily involved in raising children.
+3) A fifth of the women surveyed believe that the mother should be the first to raise children.

-4) The smallest part of the men surveyed believe that, first of all, older family members should be involved in raising children.
+4) The smallest part of the interviewed men believes that, first of all, the upbringing of children should be done by the older members of the family.

 Answer: